 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The costs you pay after a benefit limit has been reached will not count toward your out-of-pocket maximum.
+In addition, any costs that you pay out-of-pocket once you reach your benefit limit for a covered service will not count toward your out-of-pocket maximum.
 You can call Member Services when you want to know how much of your benefit limit you have already used.